 When it was established in 1803, Worthington Libraries was only the third library in Ohio.
-Although originally formed to serve a small frontier community, 200 years later, Worthington Libraries now serves a suburban population of more than 60,000 people out of three locations.
-It’s one of only 13 library systems in the country to have received a five-star rating in every edition of the Index of Public Library Service, published by Library Journal, and was recognized as the National Library of the Year in 2007.
+Although originally formed to serve a small frontier community, 200 years later, Worthington Libraries now serves a suburban population of more than 60,000 people across three locations.
+It is one of the 13 library systems in the country to have received a five-star rating in every edition of the Index of Public Library Service, published by Library Journal, and was recognized as the National Library of the Year in 2007.

-The library has a mobile device fleet comprising iOS and Android devices.
+The library has a mobile device fleet comprising of iOS and Android devices.
 Different departments in the libraries needed different apps for work.
-The Assistant Network Administrator, Joshua Baker was already using another MDM to manage the devices.
-His requirements included Application Management, Kiosk Management and AD integration.
+Joshua Baker, Assistant Network Administrator at Worthington Libraries, was already using another MDM to manage the devices.
+His requirements included Application Management, Kiosk Management, and AD integration.
 He wanted the devices to be consistent and didn’t want people to access the internet on these devices.
 The current MDM was failing to meet these criteria.
-A series of unfortunate events started happening such as the failure of basic features plus the unresponsive technical support and the not-so-helpful support technicians.
-Moving on was the only option and this time Josh was careful not to make the same mistake in choosing a new MDM.
+A series of unfortunate events started happening, such as the failure of basic features plus the unresponsive technical support and the not-so-helpful support technicians.
+Moving on was the only option, and this time Joshua was careful not to make the same mistake in choosing a new MDM.

-Hexnode MDM helped the IT team to reduce the hours of mundane work which came with device deployment and management.
+Hexnode MDM helped the IT team to reduce the hours of mundane work, which came with device deployment and management.
 Organized device grouping helped automate device management to an extent.
-Moreover, the simplicity of the product made it easier to implement the solution fast and with very less help from tech support.
+Moreover, the simplicity of the product made it easier to implement the solution fast, and with very little help from tech support.